kolia/matlab_makefile/README.md

 - `t` :  a structure containing all targets.
 Examples:
       - `t.target0.SAVE = { @make_target0 ':target2' 10 ':target4' } ;`
           Here, `target0` will be saved to disk because it has the field `.SAVE`.
-It will be calculated by
+It will be built by
-          invoking the function `make_target0` with 3 arguments: the result of calculating `target2`, the number 10, and the result of calculating `target4`.
+          calling the function `make_target0` with 3 arguments: the result of building `target2`, the number 10, and the result of building `target4`.
       - `t.target1 = matlab expression exp1`
           the result target1 is the result of matlab expression exp1.
 The result is not saved to disk, but it is saved in memory inside